 Throughout this documentation, the Turso CLI, and the libSQL client SDKs,

 you will notice examples of URLs that start with

 recognized by libSQL and Turso tools with the following meaning.

 Database endpoint identification

-This URL connects to an instance of the database closest to the machine making
+logical database URL connects to an instance of the database (primary or

 turso db list and